 The shift into digital has become one of the hardest and yet most exciting challenges of my career.
 These days everyone is a photographer, which in turn has caused rates to drop, demands to increase and an overall more competitive market.

 With that in mind there is now an abundance of white noise, photos are everywhere and it is much harder to stand out in amongst all the noise.
 This has driven me to focus on innovations like Cinemagraphs and push creativity to the forefront of my proposition.

 The ability to use subtle movement within a still image is exciting.
-That tool can be used to reveal a garments fabric quality and weight or to heighten a certain element your client is tying to sell.
+That tool can be used to reveal a garments fabric quality and weight or to heighten a certain element your client is trying to sell.
 Like hair moving for a beauty/hair product campaign.
-More importantly it becomes an additional devise to tell stories.
+More importantly, it becomes an additional devise to tell stories.

-Last month I was in Paris for a week and another week in South of France in a provincial town called Arles.
-It was my first trip to the south and I absolutely feel in love with the place and the amazing weekend markets there.
+Last month I was in Paris for a week and another week in the South of France in a provincial town called Arles.
+It was my first trip to the south and I absolutely fell in love with the place and the amazing weekend markets there.

 Locations are most certainly an important element to sell the story of the brand’s lifestyle and mood.
 A location sets the scene and takes the viewer to a place where the story or underlying message of the product can be told.

 Personally I much prefer location shoots because a location brings an extra dimension to a shoot that a studio doesn’t have.
 Plus it is a great excuse to explore new places.

 What has been your favourite location in the world to shoot?